|

 that it was Laird who had advised that Rockefeller go to Gibbons as the proper point

+of contact and coordination with the federal government.
 Included with the letter was a copy of a letter that

 Rockefeller had received from Laird a couple weeks before.
 Rockefeller attached it to show